webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 **profile** is an integer that specifies the VP codec profile.
-The value of profile MUST be valid for all samples that reference this sample entry, that is, profile SHALL be equal to or greater than the profile used to encode the sample.
+The value of profile MUST be valid for all samples that reference this sample entry, that is, profile SHALL be equal to the profile used to encode the sample.

 **level** is an integer that specifies a VP codec level all samples conform to the following table.
 For a description of the various levels, please refer